djangoaddicts/django-pygwalker/docs/source/features.md

 ## DynamicCsvPygWalkerView

-The DynamicCsvPygWalkerView view is a 'generic' PyGWalker page that allows users to upload a csv file and creates the PyGWalker interface based on data in the uploaded csv file.
+The DynamicCsvPygWalkerView view is page that allows users to upload a csv file and creates the PyGWalker interface based on data in the uploaded csv file.
 To use this view, add the following to your INSTALLED_APPS in settings.py:

 ```python
 djangoaddicts.pygwalker